Yardize logo Yardize

 Frequently asked questions

-Which major road provides access to the property?
+What major road provides easy access to the house?

-In 1953, Beaconsfield became the first Australian town to fluoridate its water supply, marking an early milestone in national dental health initiatives.
+When did Beaconsfield become the first Australian town to fluoridate its water supply?